-- Make playtime include healthy habits.
 Does your child love playing sous chef?
 This is a great opportunity for your nanny to model appropriate food behaviors.
 Demonstrate healthy cooking by stocking your play kitchen with healthy and colorful toy food.
 Research shows that children are more likely to try foods that they have seen repeatedly in their environment (1).
 Also have your nanny read children’s books with healthy themes, such as cooking or gardening, with your child.
 This will not only positively influence your child, but also reinforce child-rearing themes you want your nanny to practice.
 Utilize our free Super Crew coloring pages with nutrition and health-themed ideas.

 Get more tips on How to Help Your Caregiver Feed Your Kids Right.